mmolinarijr/attik-c/README.md

 Built in Python, using Atom as text editor.

-# Starting in beta version 0.10
+# Version note:

-Version note:
+ * Beta Version starts at 0.01

- * Beta version ends at 0.99
+ * Beta version only at 0.99
  * major versions are pulled in multiple of 10,eg: First: 0.10, second: 0.20;
- * minor versions can be tagged in between major versions, but they are not necessary, eg?
+ * minor versions are tagged in between major versions, eg?
 0.11, 0.12.